epi052/feroxbuster/README.md

 `feroxbuster` is a fast, simple, recursive content discovery tool written in Rust.

-## What the heck is a ferox?
+## :confused: What the heck is a ferox anyway?

 Ferox is short for Ferric Oxide.
 Ferric Oxide, simply put, is rust.
 The name rustbuster was taken, so I decided on a variation.  ¯\_(ツ)_/¯

-Table of Contents
+:open_book: Table of Contents
 -----------------
 - [Downloads](#downloads)
 - [Installation](#installation)